wearvr/pimax-vr-unity-sdk-instructions/docs/pitool-guide.md

 General settings allows the user to check PiTool for updates, change the active Language, and change the default behavior of the PiTools window.
 This section is relevant to the operation of PiMax and PiTools as a whole.

-Using the Restore button in the lower right hand corner revert PiTool back to it's default settings.
+Using the Restore button in the lower right hand corner reverts PiTool back to it's default settings.

 <p align="center">
   <img alt="Pimax inputs" width="500px" src="assets/PiToolUI3.png">